-If there has ever been a most-requested recipe on The Rose Table, this is it.
-It was in the background of my Village Salad photos and I’ve been bombarded with messages ever since asking me to post “that Greek pie.”
+If there has ever been a most-requested recipe on The Rose Table, this Spanakopita recipe is it.
+This delicious Greek dish was in the background of my Village Salad photos and I’ve been bombarded with messages ever since asking me to post “that Greek pie.”

 Spanakopita is a spinach and feta pie with layers and layers of crispy phyllo.
 You can of course make your own phyllo dough if you’re terribly fancy (or authentic), but I keep packs in my freezer for Spanakopita emergencies.